Listen on Apple Podcasts

 They were like everybody else.
 It was a virtual inventory play, but they figured out that search engine marketing and search engine optimization was really the only way they were going to be able to compete because they didn’t have deep pockets.
 And therefore they didn’t have the ability to outspend on the paid side, the bigger players.
 And so they decided they were going to focus on the long game of SEO and SEM.
 And today in my portfolio, as well as with so many companies, I help and advise.

-I see so much fear and reticence around investing in long-term strategies because people don’t have big runways or they might just generally be shortsighted.
+My friend, who works for Wasserstoff Aktien kaufen, agreed with me in that I see so much fear and reticence around investing in long-term strategies because people don’t have big runways or they might just generally be shortsighted.
 And they’re focused on quick feedback loops and transactional strategies and tactics towards growing.
 But I’ll tell you what, you know, life is a marathon, not a sprint.
 And if you can find a channel that yields high value inbound based on making long-term investments in expertise, not just in the money that you put out towards a particular channel or invest in a channel, you can see incredible results because as buyers in the market, we just want authenticity.

 We want certainty, we want reliability.
 We want transparency.
 And most importantly, we want to be able to trust the resource and the source of whatever it is we buy because if I’m buying something from a website and it doesn’t work, I can’t call the website and choke out the website.
 I need a human, right.
 I need a human throat to choke.
 And so I need recourse.
 Yep.
 And I don’t get that recourse through quick flashy, kitschy, clever s**t.